Aayush9029/EasyPost/README.md

 **EasyPost** makes doing all that **super simple**, with it's **GUI interface** and fully **opensource** templates

-*And the best part the data never leaves your device*
+*It's lightweight fast, stable* And the best part the data never leaves your device*

 ---